 |+ Can qualify for both PARF and COE rebates||+ Can qualify for COE rebate|

 |+ Potentially lower maintenance costs||- Potentially higher maintenance costs|

 COE cars are generally going to be your cheapest option.
 Any COE car will be at least 10 years old.
 As such its Open Market Value (OMV) will have depreciated significantly from it was when brand new, and its price should reflect that.
 Also, when buying a COE car, built into the price is the cost of the unused remaining time on its COE.
 Depending on what the Prevailing Quota Premium was its COE was renewed, it's possible you may be able to save a lot of money by not having to pay the current Quota Premium for a COE on a new car.

-For example, the average price of COEs in Category A in 2009 was S$10,744, as compared to the average COE cost in 2016 of S$49,644, and 2017 COE costs are tracking fairly closely to 2016 costs thus far.
+For example, the average price of COEs in Category A in 2009 was S$10,744, as compared to the average COE cost in 2022 which is currently over $66,000.
 If you bought a COE car that had its COE renewed in 2009, you would only have to pay a fraction of the cost of the 2009 PQP, and save tens of thousands of dollars.